-David Rogers is an accomplished hotel, lodge and landscape photographer with the ability to offer clients very high quality images that include interiors, exteriors, activity and wildlife shots as well as drone and go-pro work.
+David Rogers is an accomplished photographer with the ability to offer clients very high quality images that include interiors, exteriors, activity and wildlife shots as well as drone and go-pro work.
 He is also able to get HD video.
-David has photographed hundreds of lodges and hotels and written six coffee table books on safari lodges.
+David has photographed hundreds of safari lodges, island resorts and hotels and written six coffee table books on safari lodges.

 The following tips are useful ahead of a photo shoot:

-Payment & Advances: A deposit of 50% percent of the daily fee and 100 percent of the travel costs are payable to secure the booking.
-The balance will be due upon delivery of the hi res material.
+Payment & Advances: A deposit of 50% of the daily fee and 100% of the travel costs are payable to secure the booking.
+The balance will be due upon delivery of the hi resolution material.

 Cancellations: The client is responsible for taking out weather insurance.
-Please note that rainy weather does not stop the shooting – we can still get great material in all weather conditions.
-The photographer will charge for cancellation as follows: cancellation one week from the shoot (100 percent of the deposit), two weeks (50 percent) and more than two weeks (25 percent).
+Please note that rainy weather does not stop the shoot.
+We can still get great material in all weather conditions.
+The photographer will charge for cancellation as follows: Cancellation one week from the shoot (100 % of the deposit), two weeks (50 %) and more than two weeks (25 % ).
 Any other costs such as travel and accommodation are to be borne by the client.